ultralytics/ultralytics/docs/en/integrations/kaggle.md

 ![Using kaggle for machine learning model training with a GPU](https://github.com/user-attachments/assets/264f01b9-207b-4a8d-be5d-7b51739e9726)

-On the [official YOLOv8 Kaggle notebook page](https://www.kaggle.com/code/ultralytics/yolov8), if you click on the three dots in the upper right-hand corner, you’ll notice more options will pop up.
+On the [official YOLOv8 Kaggle notebook page](https://www.kaggle.com/code/ultralytics/yolov8), if you click on the three dots in the upper right-hand corner, you'll notice more options will pop up.

 ![Overview of Options From the Official YOLOv8 Kaggle Notebook Page](https://github.com/user-attachments/assets/bca100a6-fae8-433d-8dfd-1ecf4cc4f691)